Coindroids/Coindroids-Documentation/doc_api_rpc_registration.md

 ### Javascript

 This is a working example of the Registration RPC call.
+If you need an Invite Code to pass, come visit us at #coindroids in freenode.

 <div id='RegistrationFormContent'>
 <form class="pure-form" id="registration-form">